FilipBlazekovic/jRAT/README.md

 Remote administration toolkit that runs from memory written in Java

 - **Portable**
-  - Runs on Windows, Linux, MacOS, Android
+  - Runs on Windows, Linux, MacOS

 - **Modular design**
   - Additional functionality can be added at runtime by loading additional modules, and the functionality of jRAT can be extended by developing new modules.

 - **Runs from memory**
   - Only the initial stager is run from disk, the main payload (Stage) and any additional modules that are loaded are loaded and run using a class loader from memory.
 In case an additional module depends on shared libraries they are saved to a temporary file, loaded, and removed after loading.

-- **Encrypted**
-  - Network communication is encrypted using AES

 This remote administration toolkit consists of a simple stager that can be injected into other Java clases, or used as a standalone payload.